 Vietnam is a beautiful country that has stunning landscapes, lush mountains and spacious sandy beaches to enjoy.
-Below we share with you some of the top places for you to visit on your holiday to the area.
+It's easy to explore the country overland, there are plenty of buses, trains and mini vans that will bring you from one city to another.
+Below I share with you some of the top places for you to visit on your next Vietnam trip.
+I hope you enjoy this.

 Dalat is a perfect area to visit, no matter what the time of year.
 Surrounded by beautiful pine forests and valleys that are adorned with pretty flowers, you are sure to have the perfect day.
 Dalat was used in a former life by the emperors who ruled Vietnam, but today the town is populated with tourists looking for a quiet day out.
 The town is ideal to explore by foot and won't cost you a penny.

 This city is located in Southern Vietnam and was once called Saigon when it was the capital of Southern Vietnam during the time of the civil War.
 If you enjoy your history and learning about the heritage of where you visit, then Ho Chi Minh City is a great place to visit.
 Ho Chi Minh's one of the more modern cities in Vietnam.
 While there, you can enjoy the wealth of restaurants, shopping facilities that are on offer as well as a lively nightlife.

 This museum opened in 1975 and depicts through images and artefacts the Vietnam War.
 Visitors can see many war items including an American tank and helicopter.
 All objects exhibited were used in the war.
 One of the most harrowing exhibits is the Tiger Cages, which is where the Government of the time imprisoned political defectors.
 The Museum is open throughout the year and is a good way to find out the history of the War.
 However, the exhibits and nature of the Museum are probably not best suited for children.